 - Supervisors at both St Andrews and Stirling are available to oversee the MLitt dissertation.

 Students have the opportunity to study topics through lectures, tutorials and reading groups.
 Modules are taught in small groups, normally consisting of four to ten students.
-All postgraduate taught students in the Department participating in the compulsory Current Issues modules.
-In 2017-2018, there were approximately 40 postgraduate taught students in the Department.

 The programme consists of six taught modules taken over two semesters (each assessed by coursework) and a 15,000-word dissertation in an area of your choice.